1421783228/zlf.github.io/content/_index.md

       text: |-
         My past research has focused on agent-based modeling, particularly on the simulation of high-rise building fires and urban flooding, as well as behaviors such as evacuation, cooperation, and competition from a micro-perspective in emergency scenarios.
 I have published related research in the authoritative journal Engineering Applications of Artificial Intelligence.
 On the other hand, my recent projects include developing a universal social simulation framework based on large language models and generative multi-agent simulation modeling based on large language models.

-        I am currently actively seeking 2026 PhD positions and research collaborations, so if you have a match, please feel free to contact me via email at 0924A52@zju.edu.cn.😃
+        I am currently actively seeking 2026 PhD positions and research collaborations, so if you have a match, please feel free to contact me via email at livan@zju.edu.cn.😃
     design:
       columns: '1'